pryley/site-reviews/readme.txt

 15. This is what the Slack notifications look like.

-== Changelog ==
+## Changelog

-= 5.5.0 (2021-01-??) =
+= 5.5.0 (2021-01-25) =

+- Added "date_after", "date_before", "user__in", and "user__not_in" parameters to the glsr_get_reviews() function
+- Added glsr_trace() helper function
+- Added "Restrict Limits To" setting which allows you to choose which assignments are used in the review limits.
 - Added sub-sections for add-on settings
-- Added glsr_trace() helper function
+- Changed the "site-reviews/review/build/<tag>" hooks to "site-reviews/review/build/tag/<tag>"
+- Fixed CSV importing when header values contain trailing spaces
-- Fixed email and IP address review limits
+- Fixed email and IP address review limits to include all reviews (not just approved reviews)
-- Renamed the "site-reviews/review/build/<tag>" hook to "site-reviews/review/build/tag/<tag>"
-- Updated star-ratings.js library to v4
+- Upgraded star-ratings.js library to v4

 = 5.4.3 (2021-01-16) =